Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 </p>

 Opening the ROS Settings has created a ROSConnectionPrefab in `Assets/Resources` with the user-input settings.
 When the static `ROSConnection.instance` is referenced in a script, if a `ROSConnection` instance is not already present, the prefab will be instantiated in the Unity scene, and the connection will begin.

-**Note**: While using the ROS Settings menu is the suggested workflow, you may still manually create a GameObject with an attached ROSConnection component.

 The provided script `Assets/TutorialAssets/Scripts/TrajectoryPlanner.cs` contains the logic to invoke the motion planning services, as well as the logic to control the gripper and end effector tool.
 This has been adapted from the [Pick-and-Place tutorial](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/pick_and_place/3_pick_and_place.md).
 The component has been added to the ROSObjects/Publisher object.